 -

 Ask Clarifying Questions: Asking clarifying questions can help expose the irrelevance of a red herring.
-For example, if someone introduces a new topic, ask them how it relates to the original issue.
+Here's one way to look at it: if someone introduces a new topic, ask them how it relates to the original issue.
 This forces them to explain the connection, which often reveals the lack of relevance.
 You can ask questions like, "How does that relate to the issue we were discussing?" or "Can you explain how that supports your argument?"

 FAQ